FFmate Internals

 preset

-is applied to the new task. - FFmate keeps track of processed files to avoid creating duplicate tasks.
+).
+This permanent marker makes sure the file won’t be processed again by the watchfolder. - FFmate keeps track of processed files to avoid creating duplicate tasks.

-- Dynamic Updates: Changes to Watchfolder configurations (creation, updates, deletion) via the API or UI are dynamically loaded and applied without needing a FFmate restart.
+- Dynamic Updates: Changes to Watchfolder settings (create, update, delete) in the API or UI are applied instantly, without the need for restarting FFmate.

 Task Queue